Saying sorry to God for doing things that make Him sad.

 As you remember those things, say sorry to God.

-Then rub out the chalk with the eraser, and say thank you to God for forgiving you.
+Then, to remember that God forgives and makes a choice to not remember this sin any more, rub out the chalk with the eraser, and say thank you to God for forgiving you.

 NOTE: I have had some comments on the use of black paper and white chalk for this activity – as to whether it is racist.

 In this instance, having dark paper is immaterial in the outworking of this activity – you can just see everything better.
-Plus, sin is represented by the chalk, not the Paper.
+Plus, 'sin' is represented by the chalk, not the Paper.

 White on black is also the national standard for accessibility for those with a visual impairment – and I do my best to design everything to be as accessible as possible.